Xorlent/Easy-Cisco-Backup/README.md

   - Edit BackupCiscoSwitches.ps1
     - Adjust the file paths as appropriate at the top of the file.
     - Set $Authuser and $Authpass to the credentials for a switch user with "show run" permissions.
-  - Open a Powershell window.
+  - Open a PowerShell window.
   - Run BackupCiscoSwitches.ps1
   - Thank Simon Tatham!